 2. Improved Retention

-Creating a structured onboarding programme increases the chances employees remain with the organisation for more than 3 years.
-It should be noted that every temporary employee leaving an organisation costs that organisation up to 75% of their annual wages while a permanent staff that departs costs an organisation up to 150% of their annual salary.
+Creating a structured onboarding programme increases the chances of employees remaining with the organisation for more than 3 years.
+It should be noted that every temporary employee leaving an organisation can costs that organisation up to 75% of their annual wages, while a permanent staff that departs can costs to 150% of their annual salary.
 So, it is crucial that organisations make sure they employ people that feel accountable, heard, and seen.
-A standardised onboarding programme shows new hires that you are satisfied with them being there, and consequently increase retention.
+A standardised onboarding programme shows new hires that you are satisfied with them being there, and consequently increases retention.

 Tip: It is a good idea to consider new and interesting ways to use employees' skills after they have been working in the organisation for a couple of years to keep their engagement high.

-How to Help a Talent or Leader Transition Into a New Role?
+How Can You Help a Talent or Leader Transition Into a New Role?

 When it comes to high-performing new leaders, their overwhelming majority usually shows a strong focus on quick results as a means to show the company that they can contribute to its success.
 The new leaders' bosses actually need this form of reassurance before they can place confidence in their new manager/leader.
 However, it is essential to pursue quick results while demonstrating true leadership abilities and attributes at the same time (i.e. react to criticism positively, avoid jumping into conclusions and meddling in work you should trust others to do, focus on what is really important rather consume all your energy on the details, and respect the people that report to you).
 Otherwise, new leaders are more likely to underperform, which will affect not only themselves but also the performance of everybody else around them.

 All in all, giving teams the time to transition from one type of leadership into another and focusing not on how to prove themselves (the new managers) but how their team can make direct contributions to provide accomplishments and fast results will help add meaningfully and measurably to the success of the business.